meaganlazer/Parking_Tickets_Timeseries/README.md

-# Avoid Parking Tickets in NYC
+# Alternate Side Parking Tickets in NYC

 ## Overview<br/>
 Predicts days, seasons and weather patterns that more likely result in tickets with a focus on alternate side parking violations.